 The following primary statutes and regulations govern the banking industry:

-- the Banks Act 94 of 1990 (the Banks Act) and regulations published in terms thereof, providing for the regulation and supervision of the taking of deposits from the public;
+- the Banks Act 94 of 1990 (the Banks Act) and regulations published in terms thereof, which provide for the regulation and supervision of deposit-taking activities;

-- the South African Reserve Bank Act 90 of 1989, specifically regulating the SARB and the monetary system;
+- the South African Reserve Bank Act 90 of 1989 (the SARB Act), which regulates the SARB and the monetary system;

-- the Financial Sector Regulation Act 9 of 2017 (FSRA), establishing a system of financial regulation by establishing the Prudential Authority (PA) and the Financial Sector Conduct Authority (FSCA), conferring powers on these entities to preserve and enhance financial stability in the South Africa by conferring powers on the SARB, regulating and supervising financial product providers and financial services providers, improving market conduct in order to protect financial customers and providing for coordination, cooperation, collaboration and consultation among the SARB, the PA, the FSCA, the National Credit Regulator (NCR), the Financial Intelligence Centre (FIC) and other organs of state in relation to financial stability and the functions of these entities;
+- the Financial Sector Regulation Act 9 of 2017 (FSRA), which establishes a system of financial regulation by the Prudential Authority (PA) and the Financial Sector Conduct Authority (FSCA) and confers certain powers on these entities and the SARB to: (1) preserve and enhance financial stability in South Africa; (2) regulate and supervise financial product providers and financial services providers to improve market conduct for the benefit of financial customers; and (3) provide for coordination, cooperation, collaboration and consultation among the SARB, the PA, the FSCA, the National Credit Regulator (NCR), the Financial Intelligence Centre (FIC) and other organs of state in relation to financial stability and the functions of these entities;

-- the National Payment Systems Act 78 of 1998 (the NPS Act), providing for the management, administration, operation, regulation and supervision of payment, clearing and settlement systems in South Africa;
+- the National Payment Systems Act 78 of 1998 (the NPS Act), which provides for the management, administration, operation, regulation and supervision of payment, clearing and settlement systems in South Africa;

-- the Inspection of Financial Institutions Act 80 of 1998, providing for the inspection of the affairs of financial institutions (such as banks) and of unregistered entities conducting the business of financial institutions;
+- the Inspection of Financial Institutions Act 80 of 1998, which provides for the inspection of the affairs of financial institutions (such as banks) and of unregistered entities conducting the business of financial institutions;

-- the Currency and Exchanges Act 9 of 1933 (the Currency Act), regulating legal tender, currency, exchanges and banking.
-Exchange control regulations issued in terms of the Currency Act impose controls that regulate the expatriation of capital from South Africa;
+- the Currency and Exchanges Act 9 of 1933 (the Currency Act), which regulates legal tender, currency, exchanges and banking;

-- the Financial Intelligence Centre Act 38 of 2001 (FICA), establishing the FIC and a Money Laundering Advisory Council to combat money laundering activities and the financing of terrorist and related activities, and imposing certain duties on institutions and other persons who might be used for such;
+- the Financial Intelligence Centre Act 38 of 2001 (the FIC Act), which establishes the FIC and a Money Laundering Advisory Council to combat money laundering activities and the financing of terrorist and related activities, and imposes certain duties on institutions and other persons who might be used for such activities;

-- the Financial Advisory and Intermediary Services Act 37 of 2002 (FAIS), regulating the rendering of certain financial advisory and intermediary services to clients;
+- the Financial Advisory and Intermediary Services Act 37 of 2002 (the FAIS Act), which regulates the rendering of financial advisory and intermediary services to clients and potential clients;

-- the Electronic Communications and Transactions Act 25 of 2002, providing for the facilitation and regulation of electronic communications and transactions;
+- the Electronic Communications and Transactions Act 25 of 2002, which provides for the facilitation and regulation of electronic communications and transactions;

-- the Prevention of Organised Crime Act 121 of 1998, introducing measures to combat organised crime, money laundering and criminal gang activities, and prohibiting certain activities relating to racketeering activities;
+- the Prevention of Organised Crime Act 121 of 1998, which introduces measures to combat organised crime, money laundering and criminal gang activities, and prohibits certain activities relating to racketeering activities;

-- the Home Loan and Mortgage Disclosure Act 63 of 2000, promoting fair lending practices, which requires disclosure by financial institutions of information regarding the provision of home loans;
+- the Home Loan and Mortgage Disclosure Act 63 of 2000, which promotes fair lending practices and sets out the disclosure requirements for financial institutions who grant home loans;

-- the Mutual Banks Act 124 of 1993 (the Mutual Banks Act), providing for the regulation and supervision of the activities of mutual banks;
+- the Mutual Banks Act 124 of 1993 (the Mutual Banks Act), which provides for the regulation and supervision of the activities of mutual banks;

-- the Co-operative Banks Act 40 of 2007, providing for the regulation and supervision of cooperative banks.
+- the Co-operative Banks Act 40 of 2007 (the Co-op Banks Act), which provides for the regulation and supervision of cooperative banks.
 The legislation acknowledges member-based financial services cooperatives as a separate tier of the official banking sector;

-- the National Credit Act 34 of 2005 (NCA) regulating consumer credit and improved standards of consumer information.
+- the National Credit Act 34 of 2005 (the NCA), which regulates consumer credit and the standards of consumer information.
 It also:

 - prohibits certain unfair credit and credit-marketing practices and reckless credit granting;